speckworks/node-repl-lab/README.md

 ## Introduction

 A good understanding of Node REPL will give you a tool to test your Node code quickly.
-We'll practicing using the REPLY by writing a `sum` function and using JavaScript's `Date` instance.
+We'll practice using the REPL by writing a `sum` function and using JavaScript's `Date` instance.

 ## Instructions

 * Enter REPL
 * Write Node code to perform math by creating a sum function which adds two numbers together and returns the solution.
 The numbers should be passed as parameters to the function.
-* Write and call the `sum` function
+* Write and call the `sum` function.
 * Find out what the day of the week was the day of the Declaration of Independence (July 4th, 1776) by creating a date object for the date.
 For example, `new Date(2015, 11, 31)` for Dec 31, 2015.
 See the resources below for help with `Date`.
 * Exit REPL